What are High School Specials?

 "The staff at Projects Abroad are thorough and professional with their organizational and personal skills.
-As a parent they assured me complete confidence in the program my 16 year old daughter was enrolled and that all aspects of her well being while travelling in Ghana would be look after.
+As a parent they assured me complete confidence in the program my 16-year-old daughter was enrolled in and that all aspects of her well-being while traveling in Ghana would be looked after.
 The staff at Projects Abroad did not disappoint and it was a rewarding experience for both me and my daughter."

 Tony, father of Victoria